“I just graduated from college, am completely broke and don’t know what to do. Help!”

 I get this plea for help through email, comments, and tweets fairly often.
 It’s the harsh reality of life after college.
 Being dead broke and feeling stuck is all too common among college grads.
 This is also a topic that I’ve seen covered on many personal finance blogs in the last little while.
 I thought I would jump in with my thoughts.

 Get a job.
-Anything that will bring you money.
+Anything that will bring you money for now.

 Of course you can try something entrepreneurial to bring money in.
 The only caveat is that you can’t be investing $10,000 into some business idea when you’re dead broke.
 If you can find a way to make money with very little overhead (blogging) then try it out.
 You’ve got plenty of time and hopefully are loaded with energy.

-If you don’t enjoy the work then please don’t get depressed.
+If you don’t enjoy the work then please don’t get too stressed as you’re just doing this for the cash flow.
 Just try to turn your brain off and preserve your creativity for your other projects.

 Defer your student loan payments.